-- 20. The "experience machine" thought experiment is supposed to show the - a. dangers of technology to our well-being. - b. value of autonomy. - c. value of being in contact with reality.\ - d. way in which selfishness can detract from well-being.
+- 20. What is the "experience machine" thought experiment supposed to show? - a.
+The dangers of technology to our well-being - b.
+The value of autonomy - c.
+The value of being in contact with reality - d.
+The way in which selfishness can detract from well-being

 - 21. What is lacking in the lives of people in Aldous Huxley's Brave New World?

-- a. happiness
+- a.
+Happiness

-- b. the satisfaction of their desires
+- b.
+The satisfaction of their desires

-- c. autonomy\
+- c.
+Autonomy

-- d. physical pleasure
+- d.
+Physical pleasure

-- 22. What is paternalism? - a. limiting someone's liberty against her will for her own good\ - b. limiting someone's liberty against her will for your own good - c. giving parental advice to someone and letting her make up her own mind - d. treating someone biologically unrelated like one's own child
+- 22. What is paternalism? - a.
+Limiting someone's liberty against her will for her own good - b.
+Limiting someone's liberty against her will for your own good - c.
+Giving parental advice to someone and letting her make up her own mind - d.
+Treating someone biologically unrelated like one's own child

-- 23. Hedonists claim that the best life is a life that - a. begins in misery and ends with many happy years. - b. begins with many happy years and ends in misery. - c. is moderately happy from start to finish. - d. none of the above (All of these lives could be equally good according to hedonism.)\ Appears on the student website. - 24.
-Which of the following claims is part of the Argument from Multiple Harms against hedonism? - a.
+- 23. Which kind of life do hedonists claim is best? - a.
+A life that begins in misery and ends with many happy years - b.
+A life that begins with many happy years and ends in misery - c.
+A life that is moderately happy from start to finish - d.
+All of these lives could be equally good according to hedonism.

+- 24. Which of the following claims is part of the argument from multiple harms against hedonism? - a.
 According to hedonism, things can harm you even if they don't make you unhappy. - b.
 Things cannot harm you unless they make you unhappy. - c.
-According to hedonism, you can be harmed by something only because it saddens you.\ - d. none of the above.
+According to hedonism, you can be harmed by something only because it saddens you. - d.
+None of the above

 - 25. Which of the following claims is not true? - a.
 If hedonism is true, the only thing intrinsically good for people is happiness. - b.
-If hedonism is false, happiness is not intrinsically good for people.\ - c.
+If hedonism is false, happiness is not intrinsically good for people. - c.
 If happiness is not intrinsically good for people, then hedonism is false. - d.
 Even if hedonism is true, many things may be instrumentally good for people.